Better Already

 I personally don’t have an issue with Microsofts property prefix being left off the filter property; either way, they don’t validate so I don’t see it as an issue.
 If anything I would prefer it if they left the prefix off as this would mean we would could retain some level of backwards compatibility.

-What’s funny though is that this property currently works without this prefix – check my test case.
+What’s funny though is that this property currently works without this prefix – check my .

 Bugtastic